Our corporate officers recognize the vital role they play in representing the interests of our shareholders.

 Any waivers that have been granted are set forth below: Currently, no waivers have been granted.

 Ford’s suppliers are critical allies in helping our Company to achieve success in the marketplace and meet our sustainability goals.
-We promote long-term relationships with our suppliers and seek alignment with them on sustainability-related issues such as human rights, working conditions and environmental responsibility.
-We leverage the scale of our supply chain to make a positive impact in the markets in which we do business globally.
+We promote long-term relationships with our suppliers and seek alignment with them on sustainability-related issues such as human rights, working

 Within Ford's Purchasing organization, the Supply Chain Sustainability Department develops and implements the strategy for proactively engaging with suppliers on sustainability issues.
 The group builds a sustainable supply chain by communicating our expectations to our suppliers, assessing our supply base for environmental and social performance, building our suppliers’ capability, and collaborating with industry and cross-industry organizations to develop common solutions in a non-competitive environment.